top of box

 bagpipe scale

 Chris Walshaw's home page for abc describes abc notation in depth and includes a plethora of links to resources, though Walshaw no longer oversees the abc standard.
-The ABC Music Project, home of an effort to standardize the abc format, is also home to a variety of open-source programs such as abc2MIDI.
+The ABC Music Project, home of an former effort to standardize the abc format, is also home to a variety of open-source programs such as abc2MIDI.

 abc Plus/abc 2.0

-Selecting a program to enter your abc tune.
+Selecting a program to enter your abc tune

 Since abc is text based, you can simply use a text editor to write your abc tunes: NotePad, TextEdit, Word, whatever.
 But there are programs available that will show your notes on a music staff as you type and this visual feedback is a great way to ensure you are entering the tune correctly.
 Some will even play your tune back for you to hear without even leaving the program.

-Writing Music.
+Writing Music

 We've already seen the basic notes in the table above.
 Here's an example of an abc notation tune: